 Note: If you use

 sudo it will change the shell for root, but not for your working user.
+Besides that, make sure to logout and login again to see the changes.

 All plugins listed on the plugins Github page are pre-installed with Oh-My-Zsh at